 Pros and Cons of Car Lease Transfers

-The primary benefit is cost.
+The primary benefit of a lease transfer is cost.
 You can find some dirt-cheap offers because many people are desperate to unload their leases.
 Assuming a car lease can potentially save you thousands because you can take advantage of someone else's initial deposit and take over a lease midstream.

 If you already have car insurance, the process can be easier because lease transfers require that you have insurance.
 You can also expect to get a relatively newer car that's less than five years old, and lease transfers typically require that the car has recently passed inspection.